wp-plugins/membership/readme.txt

 11. Highly configurable with **a lot** of options and hooks / filters available.

 == Changelog ==

+= 4.0.0.0 =
+* Plugin name changed from Protected Content to Membership2
+* New official plugin API added (see Membership2 > Help page)
+* New Payment gateway added: Stripe Subscriptions
+* New option in Membership Payment settings to disable individual payment gateways.
+* Improved payment settings page to use number-input fields instead of text-fields
+* Fix issue where Simulation (Test) mode added HTML code to all Ajax responses
+* Fix blank screen after submitting the password reset form
+* Minor improvements all over the place

 = 3.4.4.3 =
 * Fixed: Shortcodes now work on the Protected Content page.